 "But we just got back from there.
 And we have our reports to finish—"

 "There's a lead there I want to follow up on."
-Tsuzuki seemed extraordinarily focused today, Hisoka decided, as he went about gathering up his own coat and slipping various items into the pockets.
+Tsuzuki seemed extraordinarily focused on his work today, Hisoka decided, as he went about gathering up his own coat.

 But his choice of words gave Hisoka pause.
 "Lead?"